I Bet Most Manufacturers Can’t Really Track Uptime and Efficiency

 What Data-Driven Lean Manufacturers Did

 The smart guys in this industry know that paper is a real problem.
-The data they see in their reports is telling them what their downtime, scrap rates and cycle times are but they don’t know for sure because that data is not pulled from the source (the machines).
+The data they see in their reports are telling them what their downtime, scrap rates, and cycle times are but they don’t know for sure because that data is not pulled from the source (the machines).
 It’s compiled by humans and brought into systems that are only looking at subjective data retroactively.
 So here’s what they do…

 These manufacturers pull the data right out of their machines and monitor it proactively as it occurs so they can see what is truly taking place on the shop floor.
 This is the only way to ensure that this data is accurate and worth measuring.